rotheconrad/HeatSeq/README.md

 # Future Improvements

-1. Add support for other All vs. All ANI formats and tools (skani, sourmash, etc).
+1. Add additional parsing support for outputs from other tools to save the user from creating the distance matrix.
-1. More efficient All vs. All RBM sequence alignment for nucleotides.
-1. Filter MMSeqs2 Gene clusters for improved true ortholog assignments.
-1. Compute number of unique alleles for each gene cluster.
+1. Add support for checkM or other tools to create the option of selecting a cluster representative for each predicted cluster.
-1. Compute pN/pS for each gene cluster.
+1. Add cluster analysis tools and figures to evaluate the effectiveness of clustering at each distance threshold.
+Silhouette plots etc.

 ([Return to Table of Contents](#table-of-contents))